446,000+ PERFUSION CASES

 Our Perfusion Services

-SpecialtyCare is the largest provider of perfusion services in the U.S. Trusted by more than 350 hospitals to support 134,000 procedures in 2018, no one else even comes close.
+SpecialtyCare is the largest provider of perfusion services in the U.S. Trusted by more than 400 hospitals to support 150,000 procedures, no one else even comes close.
 With our national presence and local clinicians, we support 1 in 8 of all heart surgeries performed in the country every year.
 Specializing in top tier outsourced clinical services, SpecialtyCare can help you create a program that meets all of your perfusion needs.
 We work seamlessly with your operating room team to increase OR efficiency, reduce costs, and improve patient outcomes.
 We’re here to support the surgical team, but most importantly, we’re here to support the patient.

 What Exactly is Perfusion?